ryantang/go_exercises/quiz/README.md

 ### Flags

-I was a bit disappointed that the flags library didn't seem to offer both the short form (e.g. -f filename) and the long form (e.g. --file filename) option.
-It seems like you can use any option you want, but the flags only use the single dash (e.g. -f or -file).
+I was a bit disappointed that the flags library didn't seem to offer both the short form (e.g. `-f filename`) and the long form (e.g. `--file filename`) option.
+It seems like you can use any option you want, but the flags only use a single dash (e.g. `-f` or `-file`).

-I'd also forget to call `flag.Parse()`, and wonder why it wasn't working.
+I'd also forget to call `flag.Parse()` and wonder why it wasn't working.

 ### Goroutines, functions, and channels

-Creating concurrency in Go is as simple as running `go <function>`, which immediately kicks off the function in parallel.
-Examples on the Internet shows function inline, which looks something like this:
+Concurrency in Go is as simple as running `go <function>`, which immediately kicks off the function in parallel.
+Examples on the Internet show functions inline, which looks something like this:

 ```
 func main(){